rcogal/movie.webapp/README.md

 This is only a code challenge and learning more about NgRx.
 Current code is following the modular pattern and lazy loadng of angular modules.

+Using the [tv-maze](https://www.tvmaze.com/api) for displaying list of tv series

 ## How to run the app

 Install the dependencies by running the the command `npm install` and after that, you need to run `npm run dev:ssr` for the application to run